tom-snaith/Mobile_eye_tracking/README.md

 # Mobile_eye_tracking
-Repository for initial mobile eye tracking analysis
+Repository for initial mobile eye tracking analysis.
+A place to help with the analysis of mobile eye tracking data!